ethyca/fides/docs/fides/docs/guides/policy_webhooks.md

 ```

 <<<<<<< HEAD:docs/fides/docs/guides/policy_webhooks.md

 ### Add your Connection secrets

 The credentials needed to access your API endpoint are defined by making a PUT to the Connection Secrets endpoint.
-These credentials are encrypted in the Fides `app` database.
+These credentials are encrypted in the Fides `app` database
 =======

 ### Adding ConnectionConfig secrets

 The secret details needed to talk to your API endpoint are defined by making a PUT to the ConnectionConfig Secrets endpoint: